globalconceptsmediallc-oss/gcm-operating-system-app/docs/GCM_OS_MASTER.md

 13. CURRENT COMMUNICATIONS ROAD TEST

-The current production Communications workflow allows:
+The production Communications workflow has now been road-tested with real screenshots and real client communications.

+The current flow is:

-Select Client
+Select / Detect Client
         ↓
 Paste Email Text and/or Upload Screenshot
         ↓